 Number of systems delivered.
-The majority of our revenue is generated from the delivery of systems, both under traditional sales contracts and subscription agreements.
+The majority of our revenue is generated from the delivery of systems, both under traditional sales contracts and internal financing programs.
 The following table sets forth the number of systems we have delivered in the geographic regions indicated: